bianca9901/django-project/README.md

 ### About Us Page

-**Displays image of staff and text about the restaurant's philosophy.**
+**Displays images of staff and text about the restaurant's philosophy.**

 ![About Us](documentation/pages/about-us.png)